- 1 What to see in Pampanga

 - 3.11 Visit the Old Cowboy Town in El Kabayo

 What to see in Pampanga

 Pampanga is a province up north which known for its rich history, past, heritage and various historical structures which give meaning to what the Philippines really is.
 It is also called the culinary capital of the Philippines, and many often go there to get a taste of the province’s amazing and unique cuisine and dishes. vIt is definitely a must visit place for locals and tourists alike because there are so many things to do, its hard to ever get bored.
-For those who want to visit and get a taste of what life is like up north, here is a complete guide on what to see and do in Pampanga as well as how to get there.
+For those who want to visit and get a taste of what life is like up north, here is a complete guide on Clark Pampanga tourist spots as well as how to get there.

 How to get there

 Pampanga is located up north, therefore you need to travel up in order to get there.
 If you’re driving with your own car or a private vehicle, here are the steps you need to follow: